Categories:

 About interventions

-The Commissioner can apply to intervene in court cases that have the potential to make a significant impact on human rights across B.C.
-If the Commissioner’s request to intervene is approved by the court, intervenors provide submissions (also called legal arguments) to the judge or decision maker in a case.
-Intervenors do not represent either side in a case.
-Intervenors’ submissions must be different from the arguments being made by the parties to the case, and submissions must not advocate for either side to win or lose.
-Intervenors’ arguments are usually about how to interpret a narrow point of the law.
-Interventions can impact how the law evolves, making them an important tool in systemic work to promote and protect human rights.
-The Commissioner also has the right to intervene in cases at the BC Human Rights Tribunal.
+If the Commissioner’s request to intervene is approved by a court, BCOHRC provides submissions (also called legal arguments) to the judge in the case in question.
+These submissions are usually about how to interpret a narrow point of the law.
+Intervenors do not represent either side in a case; their submissions must be different from the arguments being made by the parties to the case, and submissions must not advocate for either side to win or lose.